joblife-esport/github-actions/README.md

 ## Bluesky GitHub Actions

-This repository contains various GitHub Actions made for Bluesky repositories.
+This repository contains various GitHub Actions made for Joblife repositories.
 For information about individual actions, view the README.md in the respective action's directory.

 ### `fingerprint-native`